John Lewis Boxing Day sale 2024: Best deals to shop

 Apple MacBook air 13.6in: Was £1,499, now £1,299, Johnlewis.com

 The MacBook air is slashed in price by £200 at the minute.
-In his review, our tech critic David Phelan gave it a five out of five star rating.
-He described its display as “one of the best around" and added that *it has an “outstanding” speed and battery life.
+In their review, tech critic David Phelan gave it a five out of five star rating.
+They described its display as “one of the best around" and added that it has an “outstanding” speed and battery life.
 Speaking of Apple’s M3 chip, David said: “Everything happens fast, and moderately heavy-duty programs like video processing apps perform at speed and for extended periods.”

 Coach lux idol 23 maple handbag: Was £550, now £330, Johnlewis.com